 One of the most consistent findings in psychological research is that the quality of time spent alone depends less on personality and more on motivation.
 Research grounded in Self-Determination Theory demonstrates that solitude supports well-being when it is volitional and values-aligned, and undermines well-being when it is imposed or avoidant (Ryan & Deci, 2017; Nguyen et al., 2018).
 A 21-day diary study of 178 adults found that the detrimental effects of solitude on loneliness and life satisfaction were nullified or reduced when daily solitude was autonomous, that is, chosen rather than imposed (Weinstein et al., 2023b).

 This insight reshaped my own assumptions.
 I had long believed that comfort with being alone was a matter of introversion.
 The research suggests otherwise.
-Three experimental studies by Nguyen et al. (2018) found that autonomous motivation for solitude predicted positive outcomes regardless of participants’ levels of introversion.
+Three experimental studies by Nguyen et al. (2018) found that autonomous motivation for solitude predicted positive outcomes regardless of participants’ introversion levels.
 When people choose solitude for reasons such as restoration, reflection, or creativity, they tend to experience greater emotional regulation and clarity.
 When solitude is driven by fear, exclusion, or obligation, it often intensifies distress.

 Alonetude emerges under conditions of autonomy.
-It is not something one forces; instead, one allows it by choosing to remain present with oneself rather than immediately seeking distraction or validation.
+It arrives through allowance rather than force; one chooses to remain present with oneself rather than immediately seeking distraction or validation.

 The Body’s Role in Being Alone Well

-Another central insight from my research is that alonetude is not primarily a cognitive achievement.
-It is a physiological one.
+Another central insight from my research is that alonetude is, first and foremost, a physiological achievement.

 Polyvagal Theory offers a helpful lens here.
-According to this framework, the autonomic nervous system continuously scans for cues of safety or threat through a process called neuroception—detection that occurs below conscious awareness and shapes emotional and relational capacity (Porges, 2011).
-When the body perceives a threat, the sympathetic nervous system mobilizes the fight-or-flight response, and being alone can feel agitating or unbearable.
+According to this framework, the autonomic nervous system continuously scans for cues of safety or threat through a process called neuroception, the detection that occurs below conscious awareness and shapes emotional and relational capacity (Porges, 2011).
+When the body perceives a threat, the sympathetic nervous system mobilises the fight-or-flight response, and being alone can feel agitating or unbearable.

 When the body experiences safety through activation of the ventral vagal pathway, quiet becomes accessible.